2. SODA Keywords Guide

 Get Pin Din LRIO ${Empty}

-EXCEPT The pin '' of the specified ECU 'LRIO' doesn't exist.
+Should Contain ${error} The pin '' of the specified ECU 'LRIO' doesn't exist.

 END

-• The ECU {ecu_name} doesn’t exist within the XIL Test Environment.
+The ECU ‘{ecu_name}’ doesn’t exist within the XIL Test Environment.

-• The pin {pin_name} of the specified ECU {ecu_name} doesn’t exist.
+The pin ‘{pin_name}’ of the specified ECU ‘{ecu_name}’ doesn’t exist.

-2.4.10.
+2.4.15.
 Set Pin Dout Keyword

 Set Pin Dout Keyword sets the digital output state of a specified ECU pin to a new value.
-The possible states are 1 or 0.
-It fails if either the given ECU or pin name does not exist within the current test environment.
+The possible states are High

 The set of arguments and their order when calling Set Pin Dout Keyword is:

-Example usage of Set Pin Dout Keyword:
+The example of using Set Pin Dout Keyword:

 *** Settings ***